gzeinnumer/MultiPermition2/README.md

         }
     }

-    //TYPE 2 if you want to know which permission that Granted or Denied use private void checkPermissions2() {
+    //TYPE 2 if you want to know which permission that Granted or Denied. use this private void checkPermissions2() {
         FGPermission.getPermissionResult(this, permissions, new FGPermission.CallBackPermission() {
             @Override